What Is Geofencing And How Does It Work?….Location Based Software

 • Sound Systems

-• Market Research – Geofencing technology can also be use for market research purposes and to determine where people are going and the types of people based on demographic and psychographic data where they are frequenting.
+• Market Research – Geofencing technology can also be used for market research purposes and to determine where people are going and the types of people based on demographic and psychographic data where they are frequenting.

 Geofencing Statistics

-Internet Use "on the go' graphic 2014
+Internet use 'on the go' by device, 2014

 Types Of Geofencing Software & Technique To Consider

 There are a few ways to define the boundaries you want to draw when creating your geofences.
-The two most commonly used ways of defining your geofencing boundaries are radii, polygonal geofences, and latitude longitude geofences.
+The two most commonly used ways of defining your geofencing boundaries are radii, polygonal geofences, and latitude-longitude geofences.

 Circular & Radius Geofences